Michael Curtiz: Early life

 Curtiz was born Manó Kaminer (Note: In Hungarian eastern name order Kaminer Manó) to a Jewish family in Budapest in 1886, where his father was a carpenter and his mother an opera singer.
+Several dates and years of birth had been used during his lifetime; in 2017, his biographer Alan K. Rode identified Curtiz's birth certificate, which specifies that he was born at 9 pm on December 25, 1886.
 In 1905, he Magyarised his name to Mihály Kertész.
 (Note: In Hungarian eastern name order Kertész Mihály) (Note: Other spellings that various biographers have used are Kertész Mihály, Michael Courtice, Michael Kertesz, Mihaly Kertesz, Michael Kertész, and Kertész Kaminer Manó) Curtiz had a lower middle class upbringing.
 He recalled during an interview that his family's home was a cramped apartment, where he had to share a small room with his two brothers and a sister.
 "Many times, we are hungry," he said.

 After graduating from high school, he studied at Markoszy University, followed by the Royal Academy of Theater and Art, in Budapest, before beginning his career.
 (Note: According to biographer James C. Robertson, because Curtiz had given different accounts about his early life during his career, exact details about his early years have not been confirmed.
 For example, he said that he once ran away from home to perform in various acts with a circus.)

 Career in Europe

 Actor

 Curtiz became attracted to the theater when he was a child in Hungary.
 He built a little theatre in the cellar of his family home when he was 8 years old, where he and five of his friends re-enacted plays.
 They set up the stage, with scenery and props, and Curtiz directed them.

-After he graduated from college at age 19, he took a job as an actor with a travelling theatre company, where he began working as one their travelling players.
-From that job, he became a pantomimist with a circus for a while, but then returned to join another group of travelling players for a few more years.
+After he graduated from college at age 19, he took a job as an actor with a traveling theatre company, where he began working as one of their traveling players.
+From that job, he became a pantomimist with a circus for a while, but then returned to join another group of traveling players for a few more years.
 They played Ibsen and Shakespeare in various languages, depending on what country they were in.
 They performed throughout Europe, including France, Hungary, Italy, and Germany, and he eventually learned five languages.
 He had various responsibilities:

 We had to do everything—make bill posters, print programmes, set scenery, mend wardrobe, sometimes even arrange chairs in the auditoriums.
 Sometimes we travelled in trains, sometimes in stage coaches, sometimes on horseback.
 Sometimes we played in town halls, sometimes in little restaurants with no scenery at all.
 Sometimes we gave shows out of doors.
 Those strolling actors were the kindest-hearted people I have ever known.
 They would do anything for each other.